genouest/biomaj2galaxy/README.md

     * Make it possible to use the future BioMAJ new REST API instead of using post processes

     * Contribute code to bioblend: done, https://github.com/afgane/bioblend/pull/105
-    * Trackster visualizations do not read genome list from data tables: PR #601
+    * Trackster visualizations do not read genome list from data tables: done, PR #601
-    * Wrong list in upload form: PR #601
+    * Wrong list in upload form: done, PR #601

     * The blastdb and blastdb_p data tables are not currently used by the blast+ tools from the following repository: http://toolshed.g2.bx.psu.edu/view/devteam/ncbi_blast_plus (See https://github.com/peterjc/galaxy_blast/issues/22  and https://github.com/peterjc/galaxy_blast/issues/52 for more info)
     Until the wrappers are updated, you can manually modify the file ncbi_blast_plus/tools/ncbi_blast_plus/ncbi_macros.xml and replace the blocks that look like this: